chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_sql_managed_instances.md

 : **Field**: `location`

 `provisioningStates`
-: A list of provisioning states of all the SQL managed instances.
+: A list of provisioning states of all the SQL-managed instances.

 : **Field**: `provisioningState`

 `minimalTlsVersions`
-: A list of minimalTlsVersion for all the SQL managed instances.
+: A list of minimalTlsVersion for all the SQL-managed instances.

 : **Field**: `minimalTlsVersion`